bredelings/BAli-Phy/TODO/UseHaskellTypes.md

 ## Current Status

-Initial infrastructure is in place:
+Initial infrastructure and one end-to-end inferred binding are in place:

 - Binding JSON signature modes are validated before type conversion.
-- Mixed signatures are rejected, and inferred-mode JSON is recognized but still rejected before normal rule conversion.
+- Mixed signatures are rejected.
 - Haskell binding import contexts are compiled as synthetic import-only modules:
   `module_loader -> synthetic import modules -> one Program -> CompiledModule contexts`.
 - Rule-template lowering is shared with code generation and records referenced